philippslang/rough_surfaces/README.md

 ```
 do some damage and just PR against master.

-To just use the module, do
+To just use the module, it's still good practice to checkout the repo and use a venv, but then just do
 ```
 cd rough_surfaces
 pip install .